0xCompute/rubidity/rubidity-classic/README.md

-and now let's square the circle and try the impossible. let's run the PublicMintERC20 contract.
+Now let's square the circle and try the impossible.
+Let's run the PublicMintERC20 contract.

 ``` ruby